edulinq/autograder-py/README.md

 # Python Interface for Autograder

-The Python interface for the autograding server.
+The canonical Python interface for the autograding server.

 ## Quick Links